JorjaFox/library/content/posts/recaps/csi/homecoming.md

 ## Quotes

-**Sidle:** Everyone's got some weakness.
+**Sara:** Everyone's got some weakness.
 Especially when it comes to family.